 Some instrumental sections (like the blastbeats in "A Nightmare To Remember") get as high as 9.

-For that matter, playing any of this band's music in real life, which is why most of the actual covers and tributes don't make true justice to the originals.
+Playing any of this band's music in real life, which is why most of the actual covers and tributes don't make true justice to the originals.

 John Petrucci said in an interview that one of the ways he keeps himself motivated to improve as a musician is by writing parts he can't actually play.
 Considering he's a gamer himself, this makes a lot of sense.